13. Contributor’s guide¶

 Closing issues.
 We close issues when we’ve taken the requested action, decided not to take action, resolved the question, or actively determined an issue is obsolete.
 It is OK for “stale” issues to sit around indefinitely awaiting this.
 Unlike many projects, we do not automatically close issues just because they’re old.

-Closing PR.
+Closing PRs.
 Stale PRs, on the other hand, are to be avoided due to bit rot.
 We try to either merge or reject PRs in a timely manner.

 Re-opening issues.
 Closed issues can be re-opened if new information